Doodh Seviyan or Sheer Khurma is a delicately spiced, milky vermicelli

 Seviyan or Semiya or Sumya is a milk based dessert made with fine vermicelli noodles.
 It is purportedly Mughal in it's origin, drawing inspiration on the Mughal empires origins and travels.

-Central to it's unique texture are the ever so slim Seviyan noodles that provide this Sheer Khurma with it's distinct body and texture.
-However, the iconic taste of the milk comes from the combination of cloves and cardamom.
+Central to it's unique texture are the ever so slim Seviyan noodles (Vermicelli) that provide this Sheer Khurma with it's distinct body and texture.
+However, the iconic taste of this Pakistani Dessert Recipe comes from the combination of cloves and cardamom.
 The cloves give it a subtle smokiness and the cardamom it's inviting sweetness.

 What is the difference between Seviyan and Sheer Khurma?